wojciech12/azure_cosmosdb_create_user/README.rst

-Create cosmosdb database and Corresponding User
+Create CosmosDB Database and Corresponding User
 -----------------------------------------------

-Script creates a database in cosmosdb container and a corresponding user.
+Script creates a database in CosmosDB container and a corresponding user.
 As output, it prints a temporary token for the user.

 **Notice**: cosmosdb does not support users as you would expect in a database.
 You have to use your service keys (az cosmosdb get-keys --resource-group RESOURCE_GROUP --name COSMOSDB_CONTAINER) or temporary user/token.
 The temporary user/token will not work if you want to use the mongodb client.